JC Chats: Why I get up at 6am everyday – my morning routine

 My morning routine

 So what do I actually do in those morning hours?!
 Well it does all depend on what time I’m out of the house.
 Every day is different from leave at 7.15, to leaving at 8.30 to working from home and just starting work.
 For the days where I have more time I’ll generally wake up anywhere between 6 and 7 – usually 6.20 though sometimes on the weekend with a late night I’ll get up closer to 7.
 As soon as I wake up I usually grab my phone and have about 10 minutes checking my emails and feeds.
 One day I will break this habit!
+After getting a bit of a kratom education from a friend, I have been thinking about using it to make me even more alert in the morning.

 I’ve been then keeping my kindle / book right next to the bed and do some reading.
 I am trying to always read a non fiction and fiction book at the same time.
 I’m useless at getting through non fiction books so I aim for 5% before I then move onto fiction.
 I usually aim for about half an hour of reading before getting up.
 I love working out in the morning so I jump straight into my work out gear and get my work out done.
 I worked out 6 days a week so generally do about 30 minutes per session.